-Normal oxidation of NADH or succinate is always a 2-electron reaction, with the transfer of 2 hydride ions to a flavin.
-A hydride ion is composed of 1 proton and 1 electron.
-Unlike NADH and succinate, flavins can participate in either 1-electron or 2-electron reactions; thus, flavin that is fully reduced by the dehydrogenase reactions can subsequently be oxidized by 2 sequential 1-hydride reactions.
+Normal oxidation of NADH or succinate is always a 2-electron reaction, with the transfer of two hydride ions to a flavin.
+A hydride ion is composed of one proton and one electron.
+Unlike NADH and succinate, flavins can participate in either 1-electron or 2-electron reactions; thus, flavin that is fully reduced by the dehydrogenase reactions can subsequently be oxidized by two sequential 1-hydride reactions.
 The fully reduced form of a flavin is known as the quinol form and the fully oxidized form is known as the quinone form; the intermediate containing a single electron is known as the semiquinone or semiquinol form.

 Like flavins, CoQ (also known as ubiquinone) can undergo either 1- or 2-electron reactions leading to formation of the reduced quinol, the oxidized quinone, and the semiquinone intermediate.
 The ability of flavins and CoQ to form semiquinone intermediates is a key feature of the mitochondrial electron transport systems, since these cofactors link the obligatory 2-electron reactions of NADH and succinate with the obligatory 1-electron reactions of the cytochromes.

 The energy of the proton gradient is known as the chemiosmotic potential, or proton motive force (PMF).
 This potential is the sum of the concentration difference of protons across the membrane and the difference in electrical charge across the membrane.
-The 2 electrons from NADH generate a 6-proton gradient.
-Thus, oxidation of 1 mole of NADH leads to the availability of a PMF with a free energy of about –31.2 kcal (6 x –5.2 kcal).
-The energy of the gradient is used to drive ATP synthesis as the protons are transported back down their thermodynamic gradient into the mitochondrion.
+The two electrons from NADH generate a 6-proton gradient.
+Thus, oxidation of one mole of NADH leads to the availability of a PMF with a free energy of about –31.2 kcal (6 x –5.2 kcal).
+The energy of the gradient is used to drive ATP synthesis as the protons are transported back down their thermodynamic gradient into the matrix of the mitochondrion.

 For each pair of electrons originating from NADH, 3 equivalents of ATP are synthesized, requiring 22.4 kcal of energy.
 Thus, with 31.2 kcal of available energy, it is clear that the proton gradient generated by electron transport contains sufficient energy to drive normal ATP synthesis.
 Electrons from succinate have about ⅔ the energy of NADH electrons: they generate PMFs that are about ⅔ as great as NADH electrons and lead to the synthesis of only 2 moles of ATP per mole of succinate oxidized.back to the top